- Save Energy & Money

 What are Advanced Meters?

-Advanced meters, also known as smart meters, are modern electric meters that enable a two-way sharing of data between your home or business and the Hawaiian Electric Companies through a secure wireless communications network.
+Advanced meters are modern electric meters that enable a two-way sharing of data between your home or business and Hawaiian Electric through a secure wireless communications network.
 Advanced meters have a digital display and are similar in size to analog electric meters and is part of our grid modernization efforts.

 What can advanced meters do differently?